 Secondly, recycling is not 100% effective.
 Depending on the region of the world, recycling recovery rates go between 25% and 80%, but it’s usually less than 50%.

 For example, America’s recycling recovery rate is 35% per the EPA.
 Even in Germany, the recycling champion of the world, less than half of plastic that’s put in the recycling bins is actually recycled.
-(Don’t be angry at Germany, they’re still better than you at recycling, refugee policy, engineering, and jokes about German punctuality.)
+(Don’t be angry at Germany, they’re still better than you at engineering, punctuality, and jokes about German punctuality.)

 So a large proportion of what we conscientiously dispose of just becomes trash.

 Finally, we have limited control over how our waste is recycled.
 Many countries (including Australia and the US) ship a lot of their waste to less developed countries to “recycle”.